individual therapy

 The Autistic Self Advocacy Network has a more thorough breakdown here, & Nick Walker, PhD. has a powerful essay about this here.

-If any of your questions were not answered, email me — I’m happy to talk!
+If you have any more questions that weren’t answered, email me anytime —

 mallory@moonflowertherapy.com